New York Fashion Week opens with colors, flowers by Badgley Mischka, Tadashi Shoji | ExBulletin

 New York Fashion Week opens with colors, flowers by Badgley Mischka, Tadashi Shoji

-NEW YORK (Reuters) – Fashion designers Badgley Mischka and Tadashi Shoji showcased vibrant colorful outfits on the first day of New York Fashion Week on Wednesday, offering plenty of eye-catching hues and florals for women’s spring wardrobes.
+NEW YORK, Sept.
+8 (Reuters) – Fashion designers Badgley Mischka and Tadashi Shoji showcased vibrant colorful outfits on the first day of New York Fashion Week on Wednesday, offering plenty of eye-catching hues and florals for spring wardrobes women.

 As the event sees a return to physical shows this season, the two brands have opted for pre-recorded digital video releases to showcase their Spring / Summer 2022 womenswear lines.